Olajide Sowore: We’re combing forest to arrest killers — Police

-The police on Sunday said that they were combing forest to arrest the killers of Olajide Sowore, the younger brother of Sahara Reporters’ Publisher and human rights activist, Omoyele Sowore.
+The police on Sunday said that they were combing forest to arrest the killers of Olajide Sowore, the younger brother of Omoyele Sowore.

 The Edo Police Public Relations Officer (PPRO), Kontongs Bello, gave the assurance in Benin while addressing newsmen.